 Graham has several years experience as a senior manager within a local authority youth service.

 Graham is a confident and charismatic tutor and group facilitator who has in depth knowledge of working with young people and project development.
 Since losing his sight 4 years ago, Graham has also worked within the disability sector and often reflects upon his blindness to positively challenge groups around inclusion.

-Since moving away from a career in medical research, have been playing and coaching squash for over 30 years and have represented Coventry, Warwickshire and England.
+Since moving away from a career in medical research, Mo has been playing and coaching squash for over 30 years and has represented Coventry, Warwickshire and England.

-As a Level 4 squash coach I have developed players from grassroots level to international standard.
-Coaching roles include Warwickshire County Coach, Regional High Performance Coach, and Consultant National Coach.
-Also played a key role as senior coach educator and quality assurer for England Squash and Racketball (delivered and quality assured all of the squash coaching qualifications from L1 to L4).
+As a Level 4 squash coach Mo has developed players from grassroots level to international standard.
+His coaching roles include Warwickshire County Coach, Regional High Performance Coach, and Consultant National Coach.
+He also played a key role as senior coach educator and quality assurer for England Squash and Racketball (delivered and quality assured all of the squash coaching qualifications from L1 to L4).

-For the last 6 years have also been a Coach educator/assessor/IV/Lead Tutor for Coachwise and Sports Coach UK that enabled me to work with lots of different sports.
+For the last 6 years he has also been a Coach educator/assessor/IV/Lead Tutor for Coachwise and Sports Coach UK that enabled his to work with lots of different sports.

-Very passionate about coaching and learning and always keen to improve my own skills by sharing good practices with other coaches and keeping up with new developments in the teaching/coaching sector.
-As part of my CPD I am always looking for and regularly attend training and standardisation days.
+Mo is very passionate about coaching and learning and is always keen to improve his own skills by sharing good practices with other coaches and keeping up with new developments in the teaching/coaching sector.
+As part of his CPD he is always looking for and regularly attends training and standardisation days.

-Working within the StreetGames family has provided me with an opportunity to share my knowledge and experience with a whole new group of people who are very passionate about the work they do.
-The work that StreetGames do with young people has actually taken my own learning and coaching to a new and much higher level.
+Working within the StreetGames family has provided Mo with an opportunity to share his knowledge and experience with a whole new group of people who are very passionate about the work they do.
+The work that StreetGames do with young people has actually taken his own learning and coaching to a new and much higher level.

 Sport brings huge benefits to young people’s lives.
 Even a small donation helps us to make those benefits available to our most disadvantaged communities.